Group Contractions via Infinite-Dimensional Lie Theory: Preliminaries and general setup

 \begin{setup} Before we continue, recall that a subspace $F$ of a locally convex space $E$ is called \emph{complemented} if there is a vector space complement, i.e.\ another subspace $H$ of $E$ such that $E \cong F \times H$ as locally convex spaces.
 It is well-known that this is equivalent to the existence of a continuous linear projector $\pi \colon E \rightarrow E$ such that $\pi(E) = F$ and $\pi \circ \pi = \pi$.
+As a consequence also the complement $H$ is complemented (with a corresponding complement given by $F$).
 If the complement $H$ is a Banach space in the subspace topology, we say that $F$ is \emph{co-Banach} (cf.\ \cite[Appendix A]{Sch23}).
+We remark that the co-Banach property is not symmetric (unless the ambient space $E$ is already a Banach space, but then all complemented subspaces are (co-)Banach).

 Similarly, we say that a Lie subalgebra $\h \subseteq \g$ of a locally convex Lie algebra $\g$ is a \emph{closed (or complemented, or co-Banach) Lie subalgebra} if it is closed (or complemented, or co-Banach) as a subspace in $\g$. \end{setup}